I was planning to write about something other than Russian doping in my column this week. Honestly.

 Secondly, the IOC will make this verdict based purely on pragmatic interest rather than any ideological point of principle.
 Bach’s main purpose over the last four years has been to shore up the stability of the IOC - be it through engineering a double Olympic awarding or by negotiating longer-term broadcasting deals - and he is not likely to move away from this any time soon.

 The question, therefore, is to work out what approach is in the best interests of the IOC and its influences.
 Neutral participation appears the best compromise between a significant sanction and a fair option for individual athletes, but Putin has made it clear that they will respond with a boycott.
-To alter that stance would therefore result in a loss of face; something impossible in election year.
+To change that stance would therefore result in a loss of face; something impossible in election year.

 Putin has also seemingly realised that an Olympic withdrawal in response to “United States-led aggression” would be a perfect way to rally the country behind him before the March ballot.
 By manufacturing an external enemy, he could unite the population and distract from domestic woe.